maggiewang1222/2020MobileComputing/README.md

   Step4: When you see the "GO TO LOGIN" button, Open the "Login" file and run it.

   Step5: Try with functions of "Login" in the emulator.

+  Step6: The file named "LoginFail" shows the feedback when you enter wrong password during logging in.